Bad Faith Expulsion of a LLC Member

 Direct Member Against Member Lawsuits and Litigation

-As you have gathered from this site, Members can protect their ownership rights by bringing legal action.
+As you have gathered from this page, Members can protect their ownership rights by bringing legal action.
 This legal action may relate to the rights the member has by law including contract rights relating to their shares, statutory rights granted by the legislature, rights relating to the receipt of dividends, and rights relating to the examination of the company’s books and records.
 In addition, members have a cause of action if they are prevented from voting at the member’s meeting in proportion to the number of certificates they own.

 NJ Courts: Protectors of LLC’s During Times of Uncertainty and Disagreement